What makes the Cambridge course in Archaeology so special?

 Dr Augusta McMahon, Director of Studies, Archaeology and Biological Anthropology (archaeology of Mesopotamia, early urbanism, sensory archaeology)

 Dr Sam Lucy, Admissions Tutor (Later Roman and Anglo-Saxon archaeology, especially funerary archaeology)

 Dr Ruth Charles (Palaeolithic archaeology)

 Other fellows and senior members, including Professor Mary Beard, Dr Lucilla Burn and Dr Debby Banham, have strong archaeological interests.

 Are there any A level subjects that are particularly useful?

 Archaeology spans a very broad subject area, and the course allows study of topics ranging across the humanities, the social sciences and the sciences.
 Students with almost any combination of subjects can apply; there are no specific required or recommended courses.
-We welcome applications from students studying humanistic fields such as History, English, Classics, and ancient languages, social sciences such as Geography, Sociology, Psychology, or Anthropology, and sciences such as Biology, Physics, Chemistry, and Mathematics.
-Applicants for Egyptology and Assyriology are strongly encouraged to study an ancient or modern language.
+We welcome applications from students studying humanistic fields such as History, English, Classics, and ancient languages, social sciences such as Geography, Sociology, Psychology, or Anthropology, and sciences such as Biology, Physics and Chemistry.
+Applicants for Egyptology and Assyriology are strongly encouraged to study an ancient or modern language at A-level.